 ACKNOWLEDGEMENT

-This thesis was carried out in the Detection Technology Inc., during the years of 2005-2006.
-I would like to express my deepest gratitude to my supervisor Professor Hannu Heusala, for his warm advice and continuous encouragement.
-I would like also thank Mr. Mikko Matikkala for his kind help and valuable advices.
+This thesis was carried out in the Appons Technology Inc. CHINA, during the years of 2005-2006.
+I would like to express my deepest gratitude to my supervisor Professor Yanne, for his warm advice and continuous encouragement.
+I would like also thank Mr. DianLu Gu for his kind help and valuable advices.

-This work is financially supported by Detection Technology Inc. I have benefited significantly over the years from discussions with my gifted colleagues, especially Mr. Zheng Yi who is the software designer of the X-ray line-scan camera, and Mr. Mikko Matikkala.
+I have benefited significantly over the years from discussions with my gifted colleagues, especially Mr. Zheng Jian who is the FPGA and board designer of the X-ray line-scan camera, and Mr. Mikko Matikkala.
 They helped me a lot in carrying out this thesis work.